subhamX/train-ticketing/README.md

 Use cases have been divided based on the end user i.e. Admin and Booking Agents.

 ### Functionalites for Admin
-1. Seperate Authentication for Admin.
+1. Separate Authentication for Admin, and a dedicated admin dashboard.

-2. Add `Trains` and the relevant information into the database for Reservation.

-3. Add `Coaches` with different seating schemas
+2. Admin can add new `Trains`, `Coaches` with different seating schemas into the database for the dashboard.

-4. Add and update `Reservation status` for trains.
+3. Add and update `Reservation status` for trains.

-    Admin can perform the above operations without writing any database query by using our **simple and convenient User Interface**.
+4. Admin can perform the above operations without writing any database query by using our **simple and convenient User Interface**.

-### Functionalites for Booking Agent
-1. Seperate Authentication for Booking Agents.

-2. View all trains, with their details and all active, inactive, and expired booking instances of that train on the `Trains` page.
+### Demo
+1. Trains list View

     <!-- Trains page view -->
     <img src="./docs/trains.png" />

-3. Search for Available trains based on Starting location, Ending location, and Journey date.
-To ease searching for specific cities(location), we provide **incremental search** feature for the user.
+2. Trains Search Route can help users quickly find the available trains based on starting location, ending location, and the journey date.
+To ease searching for a specific station, **we autocomplete the source and destination fields based on the keywords** entered by users with the possible stations.

     <!-- Search trains page view -->
     <img src="./docs/incremental_search_trains.png" />